eloi700/Udacity-Capstone-FEND-Travel-App/README.md

 # **Travel Planner**

 ## Introduction
-Travel Planner App is Udacity Capstone Project for Front-End Developer.Struggles on this project are really promising and .
+Travel Planner App is Udacity Capstone Project for Front-End Developer.
+Struggles on this project are really promising.
 It helps me a lot as a novice programmer.
 It develops my skills, knowledge, understanding as well as patience.
 Read, check, research & test more to stay alive and keep kicking . . . :) Furthermore, I encourage you to soar high or go beyond in every project you love to do and STAY motivated all the time.

 >This quote from Laozi, Tao Te Ching states like Asynchronous Programming and a programmer itself.
 "Who can wait quietly while the mud settles?
 Who can remain still until the moment of action?".